 10 Best Cocktails in Portland, Oregon

 1. Acadia Bistro makes a mean Hurricane with cruzan silver, meyer’s dark, and black seal 151 rums, and their house hurricane mix.
 This Cajun restaurant is the closest thing to New Orleans you will find in Portland and also my favorite restaurant in town.
+On Wednesdays they open for lunch where you will also find the best Po’boys in town.

 3. Andina a Peruvian restaurant has the Melones con Ají (pictured below) created by bartender Eddie Johnson.
 This cocktail has Hendrick’s gin shaken with lime juice, sugar and agua de melón (fresh cantaloupe juice), served on the rocks with a ﬂoat of agua de pepino (cucumber water), lime zest and ají en polvo (ground hot peppers).

-They also make a crazy awesome Pisco Sour and they were kind enough to share the recipe!
+Plus, they also make a crazy awesome Pisco Sour and they were kind enough to share the recipe!

 ANDINA PISCO SOUR